nadanai263/nadanai263.github.io/pages/algorithms.md

 ---
 layout: page
-title: Algorithms
+title: Algorithms and Data Structures
-description: implementations of some famous algorithms in python
+description: implementations of some algorithms and data structures in python
 ---

+  * 12 Mar 2019 » [Heaps](/pages/algorithms/heaps.html) Here we code up our first data structure, the heap.
+This can be implemented using a balanced complete binary tree.
+Heaps are particularly suitable for operations involving repeated calculations of minimum or maximum values; an example is median maintenance, or determining the median of a changing array.

   * 06 Mar 2019 » [Dijkstra](/pages/algorithms/dijkstra.html) Dijkstra's algorithm finds the shortest path between two elements in a directed graph with non-negative edge lengths.
 It does this by searching through edges connecting the explored and unexplored parts of the graph.
 A naive implementation runs in O(mn) time, while an implementation using a heap data structure runs in O(mlog(n)) time.